kratoszmx/codexdocs/docs/gateway/configuration.md

 * `openclaw config schema` prints the same JSON Schema family used by Control UI and config validation.
+* Treat that schema output as the canonical machine-readable contract for `openclaw.json`; this overview and the configuration reference summarize it.
 * Field `title` and `description` values are carried into the schema output for editor and form tooling.
 * Nested object, wildcard (`*`), and array-item (`[]`) entries inherit the same